iodeslykos/cdktf-kat/README.md

 # `{ cdktf-kat }`

----

 ## CDK for Terraform - Kotlin App Template

 ## Overview:

 ### This repository contains a template for an example app created with `cdktf` or [Cloud Development Kit for Terraform](https://www.terraform.io/cdktf).
-At current, it will deploy a Docker container locally running Nginx, though you are free to use it as a base to create whatever resources you choose.

 The project is written in [Kotlin](https://kotlinlang.org/) with [Gradle](https://gradle.org) as a build tool and utilizes the Java version of `cdktf`.

+At current, it will deploy a Docker container locally running Nginx, though you are free to use it as a template to create whatever resources you choose.

 ## Usage: